Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 And you needn’t feel guilt for not having read this because it literally came out yesterday.

-MELINDA: I am on pins and needles and I haven’t even read the thing!
+MJ: I am on pins and needles and I haven’t even read the thing!

 MICHELLE: Well, good.
 I hope it sells well and earns a second volume.

 MJ: I’ve been catching up with new volumes of a couple of favorite series!
 First off, I have the fourth volume of Natsume’s Book of Friends.
 I’ve discussed this series here before, and I specifically wanted to revisit it here because though last time I mentioned my fear that it was beginning to lose momentum, volume four has completely turned me around.

 The volume begins on a strong note, by introducing a troubled yokai who ends up inhabiting the body of a snow bunny (not the kind found on ski slopes, but in children’s back yards) in order to try to reunite with his one-time yokai companion who had been driven to the dark side by the cruelty of humanity.
 While that concept sounds at once unbearably cutesy and melodramatic, its execution is anything but.
 It’s subtle and moving, and in that moment, the series won me back completely.